treydock/tsm_exporter/README.md

 The `libvolumes` and `drives` collectors can be limited to a specific library name via `library_name` config value, eg: `library_name: TAPE`.

 The `events` collector can be limited to specific schedules via the `schedules` config value.

+The `replicationview` collector can be limited to specific node names via the `replication_node_names` config vlaue.

 ## Dependencies